 ability to communicate with our Spanish speaking parents.

-Mrs. Jonza-Sormilic will be starting her third year as The De La Salle School’s social worker.
+Mrs. Jonza-Sormilic will be starting her fourth year as The De La Salle School’s social worker.
 She earned a

 bachelor’s degree in Social Work from Molloy College and a clinical master’s degree in Social Work from

 Fordham University.
 Her caring, compassionate love for the students and alumni of The De La Salle School